MichalOpoka/ecfr/cfr/title-05-Administrative-Personnel/chapter-I-Office-Personnel-Management/subchapter-B-Civil-Service-Regulations/part-531-Pay-Under-General-Schedule/subpart-F-LocalityBased-Comparability-Payments/section-531.602.md

 *Retained rate* means a rate above the maximum rate of the rate range applicable to the employee which is payable under 5 CFR part 536 or similar legal authority.

-*Scheduled annual rate of pay* means, as applicable -
+*Scheduled annual rate of pay* means, as applicable—

 (1) The annual GS rate payable to an employee;